benjacoblee/happy-hour-hangouts/README.md

     Sometimes mapping over comments in bar.jsx produces an error.
 Tried handling it using a conditional but doesn't seem to work.
     Manually set timezone to Singapore using Moment Timezone library.
 Need to find a better way to display dates based on user location
     In the future, should find a better way to handle user experience (e.g. no indicator for upload progress, no immediate feedback after clicking on nearby bars)
+    On mobile, website seems to refresh with new lat/long.
+Doesn't seem to be the case with desktop

 ## Credits
     Kev and Nat for helping me with implementation of Google API